soapyigu/Swift-30-Projects/README.md

 For developers, I have a README file and screenshots for every single project, you can start coding from there.

+[chenluffy](https://github.com/ChengLuffy), thank you for your assistance in optimizing the repo.

 ## Whats's next?

 I will maintain the project with latest syntax and most advanced code style.
 More code comments is going to be covered as well.